arkiuat/pe-reconstruct/README.md

 Right now the script is highly specific, with both DN (as domain) and DN2 (as text-source) hard-coded in.
-In the next phase I hope to extend this so that the same script will also handle elision-restorations in Majjima Nikāya suttas as well, with different suttas used as source for the material to be restored, so in that iteration of the project, neither DN or DN2 will be hard-coded in anymore.
+In the next phase I hope to extend this so that the same script will also handle elision-restorations in Majjhima Nikāya suttas as well, with different suttas used as source for the material to be restored, so in that iteration of the project, neither DN or DN2 will be hard-coded in anymore.